geniotechpr/nextjs-test-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a sample blog app to learn Next.js and deploy to Vercel.